 The fuel evaporative emission control equipment is certified to be in compliance with the Federal and California Vehicle Emission Standards.
 Any alterations to systems or components and their location could void compliance.
-System includes:
+System includes but not limited to:

-Fuel tank, metering unit, lines including purge control solenoids and canister or canisters.
+• Fuel tank, metering unit, lines including purge control solenoids and canister or canisters.